 - Low sampling rates enable writing small files while large sampling rates can create huge files.

-14. Bit rate (bit depth) – understanding and application
+14. Bit rate (bit depth) – pick a good depth for your audio

 - Bit rate (bit depth) in audio is the equivalent of pixels in video technology, where higher pixels density providers better image quality and level of details.